 Keep fire safety in mind as temperatures drop!

-North Hastings Fire Service – February 2017 is urging everyone to keep fire safety in mind as the temperatures turn colder.
+The Bancroft Fire Department is urging everyone to keep fire safety in mind as the temperatures turn colder.

-“We often see more home fires during the winter months due to heating equipment and appliances,” said North Hastings Fire Chief Pat Hoover.
+“We often see more home fires during the winter months due to heating equipment and appliances,” said Bancroft Fire Chief Pat Hoover.
 “People need to pay close attention to potential fire hazards such as fireplaces, furnaces, chimneys and vents, and space heaters.”

-There are some simple things people can do to stay fire safe during the colder months:
+Here are some simple things you can do to stay fire safe during the colder months:

 - Have all fuel-burning appliances inspected annually by a registered fuel contractor.
 Go to COSafety.ca to find a contractor near you.